- Adequate cushioning

 The lacing was a downside of the shoe for me.
 I liked the Quicklace lacing system because I didn’t have to worry about my shoes coming untied during the race, but I found it extremely difficult to slide the releasing mechanism of the lacing system up after my shoes were covered in mud.

 There is no hardened sub sole on the shoe, so I felt a lot of sharp rocks and sticks.

 Worth the price

-The retail price is $160.
-I feel like I got my money’s worth, because the shoe is good quality, and performed excellently for what it was designed to do.
-I also felt like they are worth the price because of overs a 2-year warranty on their shoes.
+The retail price is £170.
+I feel like I got my money’s worth, because the shoe is good quality, and performed excellently.
+I also felt like they are worth the price because of over a 2-year warranty on their shoes.